 Statistical analysis

 Treatment persistence of subjects will be treated as outcome with persistence of the first-degree relative as exposure.
 Familial aggregation of persistence to treatment with MTX in monotherapy within early RA will be estimated using tetrachoric correlation.
 We will additionally fit a log-binomial regression model to estimate the familial risks of treatment persistence given the patients’ family history of MTX persistence.
+Logistic regression will be employed for the exploratory analysis as log-binomial regression suffers from convergence issues within the sub-cohorts.
 For the former model, a robust sandwich variance estimator will be employed to account for familial clustering, as each individual may have more than one first-degree relative.
-Covariates to adjust for include sex, age and year of diagnosis.
+Covariates to adjust for include sex, age and year of diagnosis, where age will be binned into three categories for the log-binomial regression to avoid convergence issues.
 All statistical analysis will be carried out for both definitions of persistence.
 To assess sensitivity of our results, analysis will additionally be repeated within the two replication cohorts where we only considered the familial aggregation within full-siblings as well as individuals included into the SRQ between 2006-2018, where we also will use the Prescribed Drug Register to validate the treatment status.

 Extraction of the study cohort from the previously mentioned registers will be done in SAS version 9.4, with the statistical analyses performed with R version 4.0.2.